sap-software/btp-transparent-proxy/README.md

 ## Usage
 ### Deploy
 Deploy transparent proxy with operator.
 The installation will result in transparent proxy operator and transparent proxy installed with predefined configurations in your Kubernetes cluster.
-The transparent proxy configuration is located in the Transparent Proxy custom resource and can be found in the sap-transp-proxy-namespace after installation.
+The transparent proxy configuration is located in the Transparent Proxy custom resource and can be found in the 'sap-transp-proxy-system' namespace after installation.
 The default configuration is the following:
 ```yaml
 apiVersion: operator.kyma-project.io/v1alpha1
 kind: TransparentProxy